Running the Steel-Belted Radius Carrier Configure Script

 If yes, type y and press Enter.
 You are prompted for version and path information for the Oracle library files.

-You must configure 64-bit Oracle client for 64-bit SBR Carrier.
+You must configure 32-bit Oracle client for 32-bit SBR Carrier and 64-bit Oracle client for 64-bit SBR Carrier.

 Specify whether you want the Steel-Belted Radius Carrier server to communicate with an SS7 system using SIGTRAN.